ociu/sphinx-traceability-extension/doc/usage.rst

     checks the *item-tree* directives for this mistake!

 By default, the caption for every item in the tree is shown.
 By providing the *nocaptions* flag, the caption can be omitted.
 This gives a smaller tree, but also less details.
+If you only care about the captions and want to hide the item IDs, set the *onlycaptions* flag instead.

 .. _traceability_usage_piechart: